File a Report

 - Get to a safe place as soon as possible.

-- Immediately contact Campus Security (911 from any campus phone) or seek out someone you trust and who knows how to help you.
+- Immediately contact Campus Security (911 from any campus phone) or find someone you trust and knows how to help you.
 Maybe a room mate, RA, or Sexual Assault Advocate.

 - Victims of sexual assault are strongly encouraged to seek immediate medical attention, available 24 hours at Genesis West or Genesis East Hospitals (421-1000), or at another medical facility.

 If at all possible, do not change clothes, shower, bathe, douche, or urinate.
 Emergency room personnel are trained to check for injuries, as well as collect the physical evidence necessary for the proof of criminal sexual assault, should you decide to pursue charges through the Davenport Police Department.
 Please be aware that hospital personnel are obligated to contact both the police and the QC Rape/Sexual Assault Counseling & Advocacy Program (R/SACAP).

 Although you are not obligated to do so, victims or sexual assault are highly encouraged to take advantage of R/SACAP's free and confidential services to help you understand your options for off-campus proceedings and to receive counseling specific to your needs.You may choose, immediately or later, to be put into contact with a member of the St. Ambrose Sexual Assault Advocacy Team (SAAT).
 The advocate's role is to listen to you and support you through exploring your options regarding: seeking medical treatment; on- and off-campus counseling resources; what is involved in the law enforcement and judicial processes; and the university process for reporting a sexual assault incident and filing a complaint.